ibm-cloud-docs/dr-automation-powervs/FAQs.md

 ## Why is IBM Data Center not displayed as the location type during provisioning?
 {: #location-type}

 The location type displayed during provisioning depends on the selected plan.
-This behavior is expected and reflects the infrastructure associated with each deployment model:
+This behavior is expected and reflects the infrastructure that is associated with each deployment model:

 **Public plan**: Displays **IBM Data Center** as the location type, as the infrastructure is hosted and managed in IBM Cloud regions.